anzwdev/al-code-outline/README.md

 * `alOutline.webClientPort`: web client port number, use 0 for default http/https ports
 * `alOutline.openDefinitionInNewTab`: set to true to always open documents in a new tab from "Go to definition" command in "AL Object Browser"
 * `fieldsSelectionOrder`: specifies how "Add multiple fields" functionality adds fields, available options are: "alphabetic" and "selection order"
+* `fixCodeCopMissingParenthesesOnSave`: if set to true, it will use warnings reported by CodeCode to add missing parentheses to the current file during save.
+It requires CodeCop code analyzer to be running and `alOutline.enableCodeCopFixes` setting to be set to true.
+* `enableCodeCopFixes`: if set to true, enables code actions fixing these CodeCop warnings:
+  - remove variable for diagnostics AA0137,
+  - add CopyStr for diagnostics AA0139
-* `alOutline.codeActionsOnSave`: list of code actions that should be run on document save, available options are: SortTableFields, SortReportColumns, SortProperties, SortProcedures, SortVariables, SortPermissions, SortPermissionSetList, FixCodeCopMissingParentheses
+* `alOutline.codeActionsOnSave`: list of code actions that should be run on document save, available options are:
+  - SortTableFields,
+  - SortReportColumns,
+  - SortProperties,
+  - SortProcedures,
+  - SortVariables,
+  - SortPermissions,
+  - SortPermissionSetList,
+  - FixCodeCopMissingParentheses,
+  - FormatDocument
 * `codeActionsOnSaveIgnoreFiles`: array of vscode patters of files that should be ignored when OnSave code actions are run.
 To make it work, the pattern should always start with '\*\*/', so for all files in folder 'OldFiles' the pattern should be '\*\*/OldFiles/*.al'
 * `alOutline.pageActionToolTip`: tooltip template for page actions.
 Use %1 as placeholder for action caption or name
 * `alOutline.pageFieldToolTip`: tooltip template for page fields.
 Use %1 or %Caption% as placeholder for field caption or name and %Caption.Comment% for field caption comment.
 The default value is "Specifies the value of the %1 field"